R300-AI/model_zoo_library/README.md

 ## Acknowledgement

-This repository was built on top of [[Mobilenet-SSD-Essay]](https://github.com/bubbliiiing/Mobilenet-SSD-Essay).
+This repository was built on top of several open-sources libraries.
 We thank the effort from communities.